marmelab/liMonade/Readme.md

 # Either

-Either is used to handle possible error, if receiving an error it will preserve it, otherwise it will map normally.
-If any mapped function would trhow an error, the error will be placed in the Either.
+Either is used to handle possible error, if receiving an error it will preserve it, ignoring all operations.
+If any mapped function would throw an error, the error will be caught and placed in the Either.
 When the either holds a value, we say it is right, otherwise it is left.

 ## Example